Teanlouise/Exploring-Our-Galaxy/README.md

 - (a) the period for the planet's orbit using get_period_of_planet
 - (b) the transit time for the planet using get_transit_time
 - (c) the minimum relative intensity of the planet using get_min_rel_intensity
-9. If user is an enthuasiast,
+9. If user is an enthusiast,
 - (a) calculate the intensity of light from the star for a series of times and stores these values in an array.
 - (b) plot a graph of the intensity of light from the star over times as the planet transits across the star.
 - (c) Write a short paragraph about a limitation of the modelling